mrMehulbhargav/Exception-Handling-and-Object-Oriented-Programming/README.md

    java VehicleManagementSystem
    ```

-## Screenshots
-(You can insert your screenshots of the outputs here)

 ## Conclusion
 This project demonstrates effective error handling using custom exceptions and the application of OOP concepts in Java.
 It simulates real-world scenarios like a calculator with various arithmetic operations and a vehicle management system with cars and motorcycles.